 The automotive industry is always looking for ways to incorporate new technology and improve the vehicles we drive today.
-A closer look reveals that automakers are interested in advancements in lighting, and are replacing the most common headlight bulbs, halogen headlights, with more efficient options like LED and HID Xenon headlights.
+A closer look reveals that automakers are focusing on better lighting and replacing the most common headlight bulbs, halogen headlights, with more efficient options like LED and HID Xenon headlights.
+Halogen bulbs are the most common headlight bulbs used in entry-level cars around the world due to their low cost and ease of replacement.

 It’s important to examine the advantages and disadvantages of these types of car headlights and how they may impact your auto insurance coverage.
 Let’s take a closer look at LED headlights in particular to determine if they are the best option for your vehicle.